End-of-Life Decisions: Don’t wait until it’s too late for advanced directives

 According to the American Nurses Association (ANA) (2016), nurses are committed to supporting thorough and compassionate end-of-life care.
-The nurse’s experience and training should allow them to identify when death is at hand and adequately communicate that with the family (ANA, 2016).
-Part of the nurse’s role at end-of-life is to involve the multidisciplinary team so that symptoms are managed with the patient being kept comfortable, as well as provide comfort for the patient and family (ANA, 2016).
-According to Johnstone, Hutchinson, Redley, & Rawson (2016), the nurse’s role in end-of-life decision making with patients and family involve the following strategies:
+The nurse’s experience and training should enable them to recognize when death is at hand and to communicate this effectively to the family (ANA, 2016).
+Part of the nurse’s role at the end of life is to involve the multidisciplinary team to manage symptoms and keep the patient comfortable, as well as to provide comfort for the patient and family (ANA, 2016).
+According to Johnstone, Hutchinson, Redley, & Rawson (2016), the nurse’s role in end-of-life decision making with patients and family involves the following strategies:

-· Assessing the patient to determine what the patients want to occur for end-of-life.
+· Assessing the patient to determine what the patient wants to occur for end-of-life.

 · Using discretion for when to leave the family alone, and when to be there for the patient to reduce any fears or concerns the patient may be having concerning end-of-life.

-· Determining who is the main point of contact in the family, supporting the family, and encouraging the family to communicate as well as helping the family to deal with .
+· Determining who is the main point of contact in the family, supporting the family, and encouraging the family to communicate, as well as helping the family to deal with anxiety.

-· Involving medical translators and interpreters as necessary to communicate with the patient and family should the nurse, and the multidisciplinary team members don’t understand the native language used by the patient or family members.
+· Involving medical translators and interpreters as necessary to communicate with the patient and family should the nurse and the multidisciplinary team members not understand the native language used by the patient or family members.

-According to the ANA (2016), part of the nurse’s role in end-of-life decision making is to advocate for the patient such that the needs and desires expressed by the patient or assessed by the nurse (as part of the strategies outlined above) are known by the family and healthcare team.
-This can include but is not limited to, obtaining orders for proper symptom management, educational materials for the family, and respect and allowances for the family’s religious practices (ANA, 2016).
+According to the ANA (2016), part of the nurse’s role in end-of-life decision-making is to advocate for the patient, ensuring that the patient’s needs and desires, as expressed by the patient or assessed by the nurse (as part of the strategies outlined above), are known by the family and healthcare team.
+This can include, but is not limited to, obtaining orders for proper symptom management, providing educational materials for the family, and respecting and accommodating the family’s religious practices (ANA, 2016).
 According to the ANA (2016), part of the nurse’s task is to assess whether the patient has advanced directives such as a living will and durable power of attorney.
-This function comes out of end-of-life legislation from the Patient Self Determination Act.
+This function stems from end-of-life legislation under the Patient Self-Determination Act.

 According to Miller (2017), the journey towards the patient having the right to determine their end-of-life health care is believed to have begun when twenty-one-year-old Karen Ann Quinlan was in a fixed state of being brain dead after collapsing at a party.
-The hospital system decided it would be in Quinlan’s best interest to be on a ventilator and despite parental protests (Miller, 2017).
-The court hearings involved in the discontinuation of the ventilator started the journey of states passing living will laws where a patient could state their treatment wishes should they become incapacitated (Miller, 2017).
-When twenty-three-year-old Nancy Cruzan was involved in a motor vehicle accident that left her in a fixed brain-dead state, the providers in charge of her case decided for total care including tube feedings (Miller, 2017).
-The pursing court cases lead to Congress passing the Patient Self Determination Act in 1990 which ensures patients are informed about advance directories and the right to refuse treatment (Miller, 2017).
+The hospital system decided it would be in Quinlan’s best interest to be on a ventilator and tube feeding despite parental protests (Miller, 2017).
+The court hearings regarding the discontinuation of the ventilator sparked a movement in states to pass living will laws, allowing patients to state their treatment wishes should they become incapacitated (Miller, 2017).
+When twenty-three-year-old Nancy Cruzan was involved in a motor vehicle accident that left her in a fixed brain-dead state, the providers in charge of her case decided on total care, including tube feedings (Miller, 2017).
+The pursuit of court cases led to Congress passing the Patient Self-Determination Act in 1990, which ensures patients are informed about advance directives and the right to refuse treatment (Miller, 2017).

-The keystone of ethics in medicine is autonomy where patients have the right to receive or refuse treatment offered by health care providers (Plakovic, 2016).
-When advanced directives including the POLST are in place, health care team members and families have a clear path to follow regarding respecting the patient’s autonomy.
-According to Plakovic (2016), there are cases where a patient has appointed a durable power of attorney for healthcare but has not discussed their wishes with the party as well as examples where the patient has no advanced directives when they become incapacitated.
-According to Plakovic (2016), this often creates ethical and moral dilemmas between family members and healthcare team members in the areas of nonmaleficence (first, do no harm) and benefice (advocating for the patient, doing good for the patient).
-Regarding the former, families often lack health literacy to understand specific treatments such as artificial nutrition can have many risks without real benefits (Plakovic, 2016).
+The keystone of ethics in medicine is autonomy, which means patients have the right to accept or refuse treatment offered by health care providers (Plakovic, 2016).
+When advanced directives, including the POLST, are in place, health care team members and families have a clear path to follow regarding respecting the patient’s autonomy.
+According to Plakovic (2016), there are cases in which a patient has appointed a durable power of attorney for healthcare but has not discussed their wishes with the party, as well as cases in which the patient has no advance directives when they become incapacitated.
+According to Plakovic (2016), this often creates ethical and moral dilemmas between family members and healthcare team members in the areas of nonmaleficence (first, do no harm) and beneficence (advocating for the patient, doing good for the patient).
+Regarding the former, families often lack health literacy to understand that specific treatments, such as artificial nutrition, can have many risks without real benefits (Plakovic, 2016).
 This creates situations where the family member desiring their loved one to live longer will request treatments that are either high-risk to the patient or are otherwise treatments that are in vain (Plakovic, 2016).
-According to Plakovic (2016), nurses and providers often feel moral distress in these situations as they feel helpless to resolve the increasing family tensions and feelings of hopelessness.
+According to Plakovic (2016), nurses and providers often experience moral distress in these situations, feeling helpless to resolve the escalating family tensions and feelings of hopelessness.

 Real-world example.
-According to Plakovic (2016), a real-world example includes the case of almost ninety-year-old C.J. whose past medical history includes “dementia, congestive heart failure, pulmonary hypertension, end-stage renal disease on hemodialysis, and stage 2 sacral decubitus ulcer (p.
+According to Plakovic (2016), a real-world example includes the case of almost ninety-year-old C.J., whose past medical history includes “dementia, congestive heart failure, pulmonary hypertension, end-stage renal disease on hemodialysis, and stage 2 sacral decubitus ulcer (p.
 382).
-C.J. was admitted to the hospital and found to have a stroke which resulted in C.J. having the inability to express himself properly, paralysis of the right side, along with severe trouble swallowing (Plakovic, 2016).
-According to Plakovic (2016), the patient did have a durable power of attorney for healthcare which was his daughter, Mary.
+C.J. was admitted to the hospital and found to have a stroke, which resulted in C.J. having the inability to express himself properly, paralysis of the right side, along with severe trouble swallowing (Plakovic, 2016).
+According to Plakovic (2016), the patient did have a durable power of attorney for healthcare, which was his daughter, Mary.
 According to Plakovic (2016), the document contained a statement by the patient: ‘‘I do not want my life to be prolonged, nor do I want life-sustaining treatment to be provided or continued if my agent believes [emphasis added] the burdens of the treatment outweigh the expected benefits.
 I want my agent to consider the relief of suffering, the expense involved, and the quality, as well as the possible extension of my life, in making decisions concerning life-sustaining treatments.’” (p.
 382).
-Due to the case where the agent could use their belief system as to whether treatment would be beneficial, an ethical dilemma was created for the family where the son wanted treatment ended, but the daughter held onto the belief that artificial would be in the best interest of the patient despite the risks disclosed by the Gastroenterology (Plakovic, 2016).
-The Gastroenterologist felt no other option but to provide the treatment because the daughter insisted even though he thought it was in vain and knew from experience and evidence-based practice there was more risk than benefit (Plakovic, 2016).
-This resulted in a gastrointestinal bleed and created moral and ethical distress for the registered nurse caring for the patient who felt she was being forced to torture the patient who went against the ethics of nonmaleficence (Plakovic, 2016).
-The daughter continued to fight for increasingly aggressive treatment, refusing to see the signs her father was suffering and believing he was improving vs. declining creating strife within the family as well as among the health care team members (Plakovic, 2016).
-This issue could have been resolved by having clear and specific language in the durable power of attorney for healthcare documents as well as having a living will and POLST.
+Due to the case where the agent could use their belief system as to whether treatment would be beneficial, an ethical dilemma was created for the family where the son wanted treatment to end, but the daughter held onto the belief that artificial tube feeding would be in the best interest of the patient, despite the risks disclosed by the Gastroenterology (Plakovic, 2016).
+The Gastroenterologist felt he had no other option but to provide the treatment because the daughter insisted, even though he thought it was in vain and knew, from experience and evidence-based practice, that there was more risk than benefit (Plakovic, 2016).
+This resulted in a gastrointestinal bleed and created moral and ethical distress for the registered nurse caring for the patient, who felt she was being forced to torture the patient, who went against the ethics of nonmaleficence (Plakovic, 2016).
+The daughter continued to fight for increasingly aggressive treatment, refusing to see the signs her father was suffering and believing he was improving rather than declining, creating strife within the family as well as among the health care team members (Plakovic, 2016).
+This issue could have been resolved by using clear, specific language in durable power of attorney for healthcare documents, as well as by having a living will and a POLST.

-Nurses need to continue to assess and educate patients and loved ones about end-of-life including the need for using all the advance directives legal documents available — the living will, durable power of attorney for healthcare, and the POLST with clear and specific language leaving no room for personal interpretation of the desires of the patient.
-This will take full advantage of the progress we’ve made in legislation protecting the self-determination of patients, and hopefully prevent cases like C.J. from happening in the future.
+Nurses need to continue to assess and educate patients and loved ones about end-of-life, including the need for using all the advance directives legal documents available — the living will, durable power of attorney for healthcare, and the POLST, with clear and specific language leaving no room for personal interpretation of the desires of the patient.
+This will take full advantage of the progress we’ve made in legislation protecting patients’ self-determination and, hopefully, prevent cases like C.J.’s from happening in the future.

 References